Collecting Central Europe

 When the Sun set at noon – artefacts from the “Solen”, 1627 Swedish shipwreck from the Gulf of Gdańsk

-The year 1969 brought an unexcepted discovery during the works on a new Gdańsk harbour fairway.
+The year 1969 brought an unexpected discovery during the works on a new Gdańsk harbour fairway.
 Just a few miles from the shore a shipwreck was found, with bronze cannons lying on ballast stones and wooden construction.
-The wreck was excavated by the divers and underwater archaeologists from the National Maritime Musuem in Gdańsk in years 1970-1981.
-It was soon revealed that the wreck was no other than “Solen”, the Swedish galleon sunk during the battle of Oliwa in 1627.
-The excavations yielded an impressive collection of finds – over 6,000 artefacts related with the every day life of 17th century sailors and soldiers onboard a warship in an active duty as well as the very art of sailing.
+The wreck was excavated by the divers and underwater archaeologists from the National Maritime Museum in Gdańsk during the years 1970-1981.
+It was soon revealed that the wreck was no other than the “Solen”, the Swedish galleon sunk during the battle of Oliwa in 1627.
+The excavations yielded an impressive collection of findings – over 6,000 artefacts related to the every-day life of seventeenth-century sailors and soldiers aboard a warship on active duty, as well as to the very art of sailing.
 The conserved artefacts form now a vital part of the exhibition of the NMM main building and are objects of continuous research.
-The presentation will focus on small sector of the collection, yet interesting in the eyes of both nautical and art historian.
+The presentation will focus on a small section of the collection, interesting to the eyes of both nautical experts and art historians.

-Paweł Litwinienko is an underwater archaeologist working in the National Maritime Museum in Gdańsk.
-His research interest are mainly the history of shipbuilding, sailing and the maritime culture.
-An active commercial diver involved in underwater research conducted by the Museum, and a PhD student exploring the topic of Early Medieval sailing and shipbuilding along the Gulf of Gdańsk viewed through archaeological sources.
+Paweł Litwinienko is an underwater archaeologist working at the National Maritime Museum in Gdańsk.
+His research interests are mainly the history of shipbuilding, sailing and the maritime culture.
+He is both an active commercial diver involved in underwater research conducted by the Museum and a PhD student exploring the topic of Early Medieval sailing and shipbuilding along the Gulf of Gdańsk viewed through archaeological sources.

 Stone blocks, pillar dollars and coconuts.
 They immense variety of objects collected from the VOC ship Rooswijk as anchor points of different narratives